 When days are good and times are trouble-free, we often forget that God is present in our lives and protecting us from possible tragedies.
 This seems to be a very real fact of history - for individuals and nations.

 The children of Israel believed in God.
-They were aware of His goodness and grace, presence and power and had experienced them on many occasions.
+They were aware of His goodness and grace, presence and power, and had experienced them on many occasions.
 But, they often left Him out of their plans - as we often do.
-Then, when times became difficult, or when situations became uncontrollable, or beyond their - or our - ability to manage, they called on God to deliver them - like we do.
+Then, when times became difficult, or when situations became uncontrollable, or beyond their - or our - ability to manage, they – just like us - called on God to deliver them - as we do.

 As they became absorbed in the physical, they would forget the spiritual - like we do.
 They would major on temporal and ignore the eternal - as we do.
 God was not at the center of their lives or uppermost in their thoughts.
 How like us!